kitknox/winode/README.md

 # Getting Started

-1. Download install-windows.sh locally.
-2. Modify install-windows.sh to include a valid Linode API token.
-For security reasons it is best to create an API key that is short lived, but this is not technically required.
-Insert API token into TOKEN.
-3. Generate a secure new Administrator password and insert into configuration file.
-4. Select Windows version and apply to INSTALL_WINDOWS_VERSION.
-5. If installing Windows 11 you must provide your own valid ISO download URL.
+1. Copy/paste or otherwise insert install-windows.sh into a new StackScript that you create with an Ubuntu 22.04 image target.
+If installing Windows 11 you must provide your own valid ISO download URL.
 You may get a new URL by going to (https://www.microsoft.com/en-us/software-download/windows11).
 Note that URLs are valid for 24 hours and then must be updated again.
 Alternatively you may download your own copy and self-host it for future installs.
-Please URL in W11_ISO_URL.
-6. Create a new Linode Stackscript with the full contents of this modified install-windows.sh file.
-When creating your Stackscript ensure you select "Ubuntu 22.04 LTS" as the target image.
-7. Create a new Linode using this Stackscript.
+2. Create a new Linode using this Stackscript.
+If using Cloud Manager, fill in the UDF variables including a valid Linode API token.
+If using the API to create your instance insert UDF variables with your API call.
 Total install time varies, but is typically 15-30 minutes.
 Your winode will reboot several times as part of the install process.
-8. Currently the temporary 30GB block storage volume used by the installer is not automatically deleted.
+3. Currently the temporary 30GB block storage volume used by the installer is not automatically deleted.
 You can safetly delete this following your instatllation.
 Volumes are labeled as "temp-<linodeID>".

 # Instance Requirements
 - Windows Server instances will run on a Nanode with 1GB of RAM (512MB is Microsoft minimum), but performance is very poor.